jnatali/sagehen_meadows/CONTRIBUTOR.md

 - For reminders on how to use git, see on **Git Workflow Steps** section below.
 - Work on your assigned *issue* and associated *branch* (which should start with the issue # and be linked/visible in the issue itself)
 - When naming files, use file naming conventions (defined in sections below).
-- RAW data should never be modified by scripts.
-Scripts should transform RAW data into derived products (e.g. a new .csv).
-Treat RAW data as strictly read-only.
+- Treat RAW data as strictly read-only.
+RAW data should never be modified by scripts.
+Scripts should transform RAW data into derived products that are saved as separate files (e.g. a new .csv).
 - When possible, results should be reproducible by re-running scripts rather than manually editing files.
 This supports reproducible science!
 - At the start of each work session, use git to Pull or "*Fetch Origin*".
 This will make sure you're capturing any updates from others working on the same branch.
 - Commit to your branch often and push to github; these two steps backup your work.
 Do it every work session!
 Don't worry about how often or not, I'm not alerted or paying attention.